kaimitai/vtitus/README.md

 +Row: Insert row with the selected tile value at the cursor. \
 Shift + +Row: Insert row below cursor. \
 Shift + -Row: Delete row at cursor. \
+Shift + Save SQZ \
-Save SQZ, Save LVL: Save the level uncomressed or compressed. \
+Save LVL: Save the level uncomressed or compressed. \
 Save BMP: Save the level as a bitmap with the selected objects present. (gates excluded for now)

 <a id="tiles"></a>